Walking Control Based on Step Timing Adaptation: Whole body control

 \subsection{Task hierarchy}

-The hierarchical inverse dynamics controller offers to possibility to specify a hierarchy between tasks, ensuring that tasks of higher priority are not disturbed by lower priority tasks.
-The hierarchy used for all the experiments presented in this paper is specified in Table \ref{hierarchy}.
+The hierarchy used for all our experiments is shown in Table \ref{hierarchy}.
 We give the highest priority to physical consistency and actuation limits.
-The second rank enforces contact constraints for the stance foot and CoM height.
-Again, we emphasize that the horizontal motion of the CoM is not controlled.
+The second rank enforces stance foot contact constraints and CoM height.
 The swing foot control, which essentially generates the walking motions is in the third rank.
-The last two ranks are used for the posture control and force regularization (which is only relevant during double support phases).
+The last two ranks are used for the posture control and force regularization.